eRedekopp/GravityModelDistribution/README.md

 that has a location in real or abstract space, and some abstract concept of "mass".
 For example, the motivation for this code was selecting a random city where the "mass" is a city's population.

+GravityModelDistribution is a totally standalone Java application with no dependencies.

 ## Provided Implementations

-This repository includes only bodies in 2D space, and comes with two implementations of the GravityModelDistribution interface.
+This repository includes basic implementations of 2D and 3D bodies, as well as a special GIS body for precise calculations along the earth's surface.
+It also has two separate implementations of the GravityModelDistribution interface:

 SimpleGravityModelDistribution is a simple O(N) computation over all bodies, parallelized with Streams for quick execution.
 This implementation could be easily extended by implementing a new Body type for your use case, such as computing the gravity